sunnypilot/sunnypilot/SECURITY.md

 ## Reporting a Vulnerability

-Suspected vulnerabilities can be reported to both `am@konik.ai`.
+Suspected vulnerabilities can be reported to `am@konik.ai`.